 Employees of the Town are members of the Municipal Employees Retirement System of Louisiana.
-The Town was a participant of the Municipal Police Employees Retirement System of Louisiana.
-However, the Town no longer contributions to the police retirement system.
+The Town is a participant of the Municipal Police Employees Retirement System of Louisiana.
 These systems are a cost-sharing, multiple-employer public employee retirement system (PERS), controlled and administered by a separate board of trustees.